 Gluten-Free

-Maybe, there are options with no wheat added (but not suitable for severe allergies)
+Yes, there are some options (but not suitable for celiacs)

 Low Sodium